According to data collected by PayTicket, Brits pay the most traffic tickets in Italy and the Netherlands.

 Typical Italian fines: what you have to pay attention to

-Also with regard to tolls, in Italy, those who circulate on national motorways should know that whenever you want to enter/exit the motorway itself, you have to pay a fee for the toll.
-Our system, however, provides that the payment may not be successful, but the system still allows you to continue your journey.
-Afterward, however, you will be notified of the non-payment.
+Those who circulate on national motorways should know that whenever you want to enter/exit the motorway itself, you have to pay a fee for the toll.

 Speed limits on Italian roads

 Art.
-201 of the Highway Code provides that for those who are resident abroad, the notification must be made within 360 days of the offence and the sanction is prescribed in five years.
+201 of the Highway Code provides that for those who are resident abroad, the notification must be made within 360 days of the offense.

 The Netherlands also issue a high number of fines, with speed limit signs being applied alongside traffic control cameras in urban areas.

 In addition, fixed average speed controls, first introduced in the Netherlands, now operate in the Randstad region.